doctea/drum2musocv/README.md

 		- option to arpeggiate on None / Channel 2 / Channel 3 / Both
 		- option to play full-chord / arp / root-only on Channel 3

- - set some of the envelopes to act as envelopes synchronous with some of the triggers, for applying modulation to hits.
+ - Set some of the envelopes to act as envelopes synchronous with some of the triggers, for applying modulation to hits or notes.
 	- turn one into a bar-synced LFO

  - Bitbox recording mode? ie send all triggers necessary to record a sample.  buttons to trigger recording?